Rahul108/devezium-rabbitmq-cdc/README.md

 This project demonstrates a Change Data Capture (CDC) solution using:
 - Debezium Server 3.0.0.Final (standalone)
-- MySQL as the source database
+- Multiple source databases (MySQL, PostgreSQL, MongoDB, Oracle, Cassandra)
 - RabbitMQ as the message broker
 - Multiple MongoDB instances as sinks
 - Go-based consumer for RabbitMQ to MongoDB